Yann39/java-wasm-teavm/README.md

 # Java - TeaVM

-Java bytecode compiler that emits JavaScript and/or WebAssembly to be executed in the browser.
+**TeamVM** is a **Java bytecode compiler** that emits JavaScript and/or WebAssembly to be executed in the browser.

-- Does not require source code, only compiled files (not like GWT, for example)
+- It does not require source code, only compiled files (not like GWT, for example)
-- Also supports Kotlin and Scala
+- it also supports Kotlin and Scala

 <div style="width:500px">